QDot 8086

 values that are pushed onto stack prior returning, but that is done

-transparently by means of the ?return
+transparently by means of the ?return and ?endfunc clauses.
+The

 rule of thumb for this matter is: stack-based expressions must be